Unitec Institute of Technology

 Waikato Institute of Technology

-Wintec has researchers covering areas ranging from Media Arts, Business, IT and Enterprise, Education, Health and Social Practice, Engineering and Industrial Design, Science and Primary Industries, and Sport and Human Performance.
-We also have dedicated innovation capabilities in sensor applications (domestic, business and industrial and outdoor applications), On-farm solutions, product development, 3D printing and prototyping, social innovation with application in health, aged care and rural development, and customised in-house training solutions for refresher training or managing high risk work environments.
+Wintec has researchers covering areas ranging from Rangahau, Ranga’au, Media Arts, Business, IT and Enterprise, Education, Applied Linguistics, Health and Social Practice, Engineering and Industrial Design, Science and Primary Industries, and Sport and Human Performance.
+We also have dedicated innovation capabilities in design thinking and transdisciplinary research approaches.

 0800 294 6832

 106 Tristram Street, Hamilton West, Hamilton 3204

 Whitireia Community Polytechnic and Wellington Institute of Technology (WelTec)